10Vedansh/Fundex-app/README.md

 🌐 Deployment

-FUNDEX is a frontend-focused application and can be deployed on platforms such as:
+FUNDEX is a frontend-only application and can be deployed easily on:

 Netlify